 Con: You Might Turn Your Buyers into Bargain Hunters

 Some people won’t buy unless there’s a sale on.
 When you offer Cyber Monday deals, you run the risk of turning your good customers into bargain hunters who won’t click the buy button without a coupon code.
 Over time, price pressure from cost-conscious shoppers can eat into your bottom line.
-Is a Cyber Monday coupon, consider the long-term impact it might have on your bottom line.
+Before you offer a Cyber Monday coupon, consider the long-term impact it might have on your bottom line.

 Pro: A Little Goes a Long Way